grzesiek-galezowski/tdd-ebook/manuscript/300_NeedDrivenRetrospective1.md

 }
 ```

 The whole point is that only the issuer of the command can see the wider interface and when it passes this interface down the call chain, the next object only sees the methods for reporting events.
-This way, the wider interface can even be tied to a specific technology, as long as the more narrow one is not.
+This way, the wider interface can even be tied to a specific technology, as long as the narrower one is not.
 For example, If I needed a JSON string response, I might do something like this:

 ```csharp
 public interface ReservationInProgressMakingReservationDto : ReservationInProgress